Flashbang-Time/project-phoenix/README.md

 4A. termux

 5A.
-INPORTANT check step 2C
+IMPORTANT check step 2C

 💡 HOW TO INSTALL